 Implementing Name Resolution

 Overview of Remote Access

 Module 5: Managing Storage

-This module provides an overview of storage options such as hard disks, server-based storage, and virtual hard disks.
-It describes network storage options such as Network Attached Storage (NAS) and Storage Area Network (SAN), and cloud-based storage options such as OneDrive and Azure Storage.
-This module describes the management and maintenance of disks, partitions, and volumes.
-It also describes the Storage Spaces feature, and the process of configuring it.
+This module provides an overview of storage options, including hard disks, server-based storage, and virtual hard disks.
+It describes network storage options, including network-attached storage (NAS) and storage area networks (SANs), and cloud-based storage options, such as OneDrive and Microsoft Azure Storage.
+Additionally, this module describes the management and maintenance of disks, partitions, and volumes, and the configuration and use of the Storage Spaces feature.

 Lab : Managing Storage